-These pretzel bits are soft and tender with the classic flavor pretzels get when given a baking soda bath.
+Homemade pretzel bites are soft and tender with the classic flavor pretzels get when given a baking soda bath.
 They are delicious and pair well with dijon or whole grain mustard!

-Make dough: Add 1 cup flour to yeast, mix until combined.
-Add salt and rest of flour, mix until combined, about 30 seconds.
-Beat on medium-low until dough pulls away from the sides of the bowl, about 1 1/2 minutes.
+Make dough: Add 2 cups flour to yeast, mix until combined.
+Add salt and rest of flour, mix until combined, about 60 – 90 seconds.
+If using processor or mixer, beat on medium-low until dough pulls away from the sides of the bowl, about 1 1/2 minutes.
 If dough is too dry add more water 1 tablespoon at a time and if dough is too wet, add more flour 1 tablespoon at a time (this may all depend on weather conditions).
-Blend for another 30 seconds.
-Transfer to a lightly floured board and knead about ten minutes, or until smooth.
+Transfer to a lightly floured board and knead about 3 minutes, or until somewhat smooth.

-Baking soda bath: Fill a large, shallow pot with 2 inches of water.
+Baking soda bath: Fill a large pot (at least 4 quart) with 2 inches of water (about 8 – 10 cups).
 Bring to a boil.
-Add baking soda one tablespoon at a time (it will foam up so be gentle when adding).
-Add remaining 2 tablespoons sugar.
-Reduce to a simmer; place half of the bites in the water and poach for 45 seconds on each side.
-Use slotted spoon to transfer pretzel bites to baking sheet.
+Add baking soda, it will foam up so be gentle when adding.
+Reduce to medium; place half of the bites in the water and poach for 30 seconds.
+They will sink and rise, once risen they should be ready.
+Use a slotted spoon to transfer pretzel bites to baking sheet.
 Continue until all pretzels are poached.

 Serve plain or with your favorite accompaniment.
 I used dijon and whole grain mustard.

 Store: You can keep leftover pretzels at room temperature, lightly covered, for up to 3 days.
 They may soften after storing.